-Unlike in tropical countries where you have to plan your trips ahead to make sure you won’t go during monsoon season, the United Kingdom – more specifically London – is a great place to visit all year round.
+Unlike in tropical countries where you have to plan your trips ahead to make sure you won’t go during monsoon season, England – more specifically London – is a great place to visit all year round.

 However, behind the usual endeavors of riding double deck buses, taking the obligatory selfie with Big Ben, and going on an afternoon tea date, sits a couple of equally beautiful places to see and exciting things to do.

 Although these locations aren’t as sonorous as the popular tourist destinations, they still offer travelers – even locals – a glimpse of the true, all-around beauty of the capital.